Auditing your website isn’t optional. It’s a necessity.

 Step #1: Conduct an extensive keyword analysis

 Relying solely on search engine marketing (SEM) to drive leads and customers can certainly work.
-However, it might take some time.
+However, alongside search engine optimization, it might take some time.

 Marketers are leveraging search engines to reach their audience.
 According to Regalix, “96% of marketers use search engine marketing to provide informational and educational content.”